Last Updated on

 In Canada, the governing bodies around controlled substances are the Canadian Food Inspection Agency (CFIA) and Health Canada.
 The Canadian Food Inspection agency is a scientific based regulator.
 Their mission is of ‘safeguarding food, animals and plants, which enhances the health and well-being of Canada’s people, environment and economy.’
 On the other hand, Health Canada is predominately the governing body which establishes standards to regulate the nutritional quality for all food sold in Canada.
 Food sold within Canada must comply with the Food and Drugs Act and Regulations and the Consumer Packaging and Labelling Acts and Regulations.
 In addition, all commodity specific regulations must also be complied with.

 Health Canada, first determines the product classification, deciding whether the item is a Food or a Natural Heath Product (NHP).
 In order to determine the classification of a product, Health Canada looks at its composition, product representation, product format, and the perception of history of use.
 Once the product has been classified, the correct regulatory framework can be applied.
 Products falling under the classification for food will follow the Food and Drug Regulations applied by the CFIA.
 They will handle all compliance and enforcement requirements relating to the food item.
 If the product is a NHP, regulations specific to Natural Health Products, enforced by Health Canada, will be applied.
+So what is the herb kratom classified as?

 More on the Kratom legality in Canada in our section Legal or Not.